vivek-vishwanath/xv6/instructions/lab3.md

 - Any thread may spawn child threads.  `thread_join` only waits for a child of the currently running thread to finish (It need not wait for its grandchildren or siblings).
-- `thread_join` should return the pid of the joined thread, or -1 on error.
+- `thread_wait` should return the pid of the joined thread, or -1 on error.
 - `thread_create` should return the pid of the created thread, or -1 on error.

 ## General Principles